A Fast Approximate Maximum Likelihood Estimator for Low SNR Multi-Reference Alignment: Fast MLE algorithm for low-SNR MRA over

-\subsection{The algorithm}
+\subsubsection{The algorithm}

-The fast MLE algorithm is summarized in Algorithm~\ref{alg:fast_mle}.
+The fast approximate MLE algorithm is summarized in Algorithm~\ref{alg:fast_mle}.
 First, we estimate the magnitudes of all~$L$ coefficients and the zero-frequency coefficient using~\eqref{eq:magnitudes} and~\eqref{eq:avg}, respectively.
-We fix the phase of the~$\hf[1]$ to be zero.
-We initialize the higher frequencies $\hf[k] = 0$ for $k \ge 2$.
-For each frequency~$k \ge 2$, we construct~$\hat{C}_{j,k}$ according to~\eqref{eq:hC} using only the previously estimated lower-frequency components~($m < k$), while higher frequencies~($m > k$) are set to zero.
-Thus,~$\hat{C}_{j, k}$ effectively propagates the phase information from the lower spectrum to the current frequency~$k$, guiding its alignment.
-The~$k$-th coefficient's phase is then updated via the closed-form rule derived from the low-SNR likelihood expansion~\eqref{eq:solution_phase}.

-\begin{remark} It is worth noting that a simpler ``direct" variant of this approach can be also developed.
-In this formulation, all frequencies are estimated simultaneously, while~$\hat{f}[1]$ is fixed to break the symmetry.
-This corresponds to restricting the alignment kernel to~$C_{j,k}(\theta) = \frac{\Re \bar{\hat{y}}_j[1] \hat{f}[1] e^{-i\theta}}{\sigma^2}$.
-However, numerical evaluations indicated that this direct approach yields reduced estimation accuracy compared to the frequency marching scheme, and given that the computational speedup offered by the direct method was negligible, we focus exclusively on the frequency marching algorithm. \end{remark}
+In the frequency-marching implementation, we initialize the coefficients at frequencies $k\geq 2$ to zero and then recover their phases sequentially from lower to higher frequencies.

+Although the magnitudes of the higher-frequency coefficients have already been estimated, setting them to zero during the sweep suffices for consistent recovery: the leading-order update at frequency~$k$ couples the next component only to previously recovered lower components~\eqref{eq:solution_phase}, so each phase is identified sequentially (Section~\ref{sec:consistency_so2}).
+These higher frequencies may still carry finite-sample information and can be incorporated through additional refinement sweeps.

+\begin{remark}[A single-pass variant] A direct, single-pass variant is obtained by building the restricted likelihood from only the fixed first Fourier coefficient: for each~$k\geq2$, replace the kernel~$H_{j,k}$ in~\eqref{eq:H_jk} by $H_j^{(1)}(\theta):=e^{\frac{1}{\sigma^2}\Re(\overline{\hy_j[1]}\hf[1]e^{-i\theta})}$ and apply the same first-order expansion as in Lemma~\ref{lem:L_so2}.
+This estimates all phases in a single pass over the data.
+In our experiments it was less accurate than the frequency-marching update of Algorithm~\ref{alg:fast_mle}, which attains higher accuracy at negligible additional cost on a given dataset; moreover, it has weaker sample-complexity guarantees than the marching algorithm (Remark~\ref{rem:single_pass_rate}); we therefore adopt the marching version. \end{remark}